A guide to Chase credit cards

-JPMorgan Chase Bank N.A., or Chase Bank, is a national bank and credit card issuer.
-That means the company grants cards to qualifying consumers.
-It partners with two networks, which process charges made at retailers.
-The primary networks are Visa and Mastercard.
+JPMorgan Chase Bank & Co., or Chase Bank, is a national bank and credit card issuer.
+It partners primarily with two networks, Visa and Mastercard, which process charges made at retailers.
 Most Chase credit cards are Visa cards, except the IHG Rewards Club Premier, which is a Mastercard.

 Chase credit cards are best known for their generous sign-up bonuses and boosted redemption travel rewards.
 In some cases, such as the Sapphire and Freedom cards, products can be partnered to fully use the Ultimate Rewards portal.
-A good to excellent credit score is typically needed for this brand, with its portfolio of business, cashback, travel and balance transfer products.
+A good to excellent credit score is typically needed for this brand, with its portfolio of business, cash back and travel products.

 Chase credit cards can be used internationally in most locations.
-Along with rewards that come with travel and dining in the U.S., some Chase cards reward you for foreign travel.
 Also, in the case of such cards as the Sapphire products, there is no foreign transaction fee, which applies to both foreign travel and foreign purchases.

 How many Chase credit cards can I have?